XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 If you're dead set on plugging in newly structured content into the existing SchoolHouse front end, if you're absolutely sure that's what you want to do, roll up your sleeves.

-Original, the structure of the School House cordova project was to be determined from the Console itself.
+Original, the structure of the SchoolHouse Cordova project was to be determined from the Console itself.
 Each school was to have a grid based system, and each subject was to exist at a certain point in the grid.
 However, as the deadline approached, too many small changes were required, and so the application was half automated and half manually tweaked.
 The only way to add new content with a different structure (different NUMBER of levels/lessons, differently named/organized books in the bookshelf) is to use the existing English/Swahili web roots as a "jumping off point", i.e., through manual modification of the FS, the XML and even in some parts the JS.

-The School House application structure was developed specifically with our Xprize program in mind.
+The SchoolHouse application structure was developed specifically with our Xprize program in mind.
 There are a few limited ways to "tweak" it to accommodate new levels, new numbers of units in each level, new subjects, new subject placements in the UI, but if you're doing anything more complicated than not-very-complicated, it might be advisable to treat all Console generated packets as "content", and write your own front end to house it.

 Since I can't know for sure what modified school structure you're attempting to squeeze in, these directions will be less steps and more guidelines.